Natural Teeth Whitening While Pregnant

 *For those with allergies or sensitive teeth, our Teeth Whitening Pen is also available in a peroxide-free version.

-Even though the Dr. Brite Teeth Whitening Pens are made with all-natural ingredients, please consult with your physician if pregnant or breastfeeding before use.
+Even though the Dr. Brite Teeth Whitening Pens are made with natural ingredients, please consult with your physician if pregnant or breastfeeding before use.

 Common Oral Health Conditions While Pregnant

 Pregnancy affects nearly all aspects of a woman’s life — including her oral health, which is why taking good care of your mouth is very important during this time.
 Here are some dental hygiene tips and common conditions to look out for.

 - Gum Disease.Hormonal changes during pregnancy can increase the sensitivity of the gums, which may in some cases lead to soreness or pain.
 Gently brush and floss your teeth twice a day to reduce your risk of developing pregnancy gingivitis or gum disease.

 - Dry Mouth.
 Pregnancy dry mouth can put women at a greater risk for problems such as tooth decay and infections.
 Rinsing with an alcohol-free mouthwash will help soothe and hydrate your oral cavity.

 - Enamel Erosion.Morning sickness can be a major pregnancy symptom.
 The stomach acid in vomit, can erode your teeth and wreck havoc on your smile.
 Immediately rinse with water after throwing up but do not brush right away, as this will cause further abrasion to tooth enamel.